jdee/fastlane-plugin-patch/README.md

 #### Capture groups

-Capture groups may be used in `:replace` mode.
+Capture groups may be used within the text argument in any mode.
+Note that this works best without interpolation (single quotes or %q).
+If you use double quotes, the backslash must be escaped, e.g. `text: "\\1\"MyOtherpod\""`.

 ```Ruby
 patch(